Critique Participant Guidelines for Table Groups - ACFW-SC Chapter Dec. 2019

 Table Critique Method:

-▪ At our our meeting after the guest speaker finishes, everyone will be assigned to a small critique group of about 4-6 people.
-Whether you brought a mss or not, you are welcome to participate in a group by listenig and offering feedback.
+▪ After our brief meeting and guest speaker finishes everyone will be assigned to a small critique group of about 4-6 people.
+(Whether you brought a ms or not, you are welcome to participate in a group.
+See note below.)

 ▪ Person to the right, not the author, will then read aloud the piece as others notate their feedback.